ymatsunaga/InterPLM/README.md

 >Note: After launching, access the dashboard at http://localhost:8501

-If you've followed these steps, you'll have a dashboard for ESM2-8M layer 3 with 2,560 features, of which only 3 have concept associations - all related to coiled coils.
+If you've followed these steps, you'll have a dashboard for ESM2-8M layer 3 with 2,560 features, 50 of which have associations with one of 6 concepts.
 On its own, this is not a particularly exciting set of features, but now you should be able to scale up both the training and concept-evaluation pipelines to explore a broader range of protein language model features.
 Increasing the training data, adjusting hyperparameters, and expanding the concept evaluation set will help identify features corresponding to other structural motifs, binding sites, and functional domains.

 ## Citation